frasermarlow/singer-getting-started/README.md

 > tap-autopilot: error: the following arguments are required: -c/--config

-To get the data flow working we need both a destination for our data (known as a ‘target’), as well as a bit of configuration for the Tap.
+To get the data flow working we need both a destination for our data (known as a ‘Target’), as well as a bit of configuration for the Tap.
 Let’s install the Target first as the steps are very similar as for the Tap.
-In this example I am going to export my Autopilot data to .csv format using target-csv.
+In this example I am going to export my Autopilot data to .csv format using **target-csv**.
 We will simply repeat steps 1 to 6 above.

 ```
 $ python3 -m venv ~/.virtualenvs/target-csv      # create a virtual environment specific to this tap